4GeeksAcademy/blog/blog/machine-learning-course-syllabus.us.md

 Title: Machine Learning Course Syllabus

-Goal: Create a 1000–1500 word article explaining the benefits and structure of 4Geeks Academy's data science and machine learning syllabus, explaining in an easy way the structure of our program, how the focus is on the real needs of industry, and how our alumna acquire specific and practical skills that will be useful as a data scientist in the industry.
+Goal: Create a 1000–1500 word article explaining our datascience syllabus proposal and its benefits, explaining in an easy way the structure of our program, how the focus is on the real needs of industry, and how our alumna acquire specific and practical skills that will be useful as a data scientist in the industry.

 Target Audience: Individuals interested in pursuing a career in data science and machine learning.